JaakobJ/RepoUpYours/README.md

 - $DATE - This word is changed to the date found in the filename when sent to a site.
 Currently working date types are: 20200816 ; 200816 ; 2020-08-16 ; 2020.08.16
 - $EP - This word is changed to the episode number in the filename when sent to a site.
 Currently working episode types are: S01E01 ; EP01 ; Ep01 ; E01 (it isn't limited to just two numbers, it can also be S123E456 or E78910, etc.)
 - $# - This word is changed to the the number behind # in the filename when sent to a site.
 For example #4 or #123.

+#### Upload All
+Every file needs to have a TMDB ID.
+Without it you're unable to upload anything.
+In case you try to, a pop-up window will appear listing all the files missing a TMDB ID.

+After successfully pressing the Upload All button, mediainfo about the video file is retrieved and torrent and thumbnail images created.
+The thumbnail image is sent to your imgbb account and a link to the image is received. ~~The image link is automatically attached to the description when the torrent along with mediainfo and all the information you entered is sent to a site.~~ (This method call has been intentionally commented out in [src/main/java/GUI/App.java line 286](https://github.com/JaakobJ/RepoUpYours/blob/master/src/main/java/GUI/App.java#L286)) This all can take a bit.
+After everything is uploaded, you can see a "Done" message at the bottom of the application.
+You can find the newly downloaded torrent file in the same folder where your video files are (the folder you specified in the Settings).

+After uploading, make sure to press the Log button to see if everything went successfully, at least during your first uploads with Up Yours.